-It is recommended that the Chief in Council in partnership with the Councilor for housing develop an operating agreement for each committee-administered program in order to provide guidance for the administration of the First Nation's housing portfolio.
+It is recommended that the Chief in Council in partnership with the Housing Authority develop an operating agreement for each Housing Authority-administered program in order to clearly outline the scope of the Housing Authority's powers and provide guidance for the administration of the First Nation's housing portfolio.
 The operating agreement should include, but not be limited to, the following:

-- (1) Description of the division of powers between the Chief in Council and the housing committee, including the roles and responsibilities of each; - (2) Budgeting, financial, operational and administrative reporting requirements (including independent auditing requirements, when and how audits are to be conducted, etc.); - (3) Criteria for selecting tenants / members; - (4) Procedure for calculating tenant / homeowner rental or housing payments; and - (5) Dispute resolution / appeals procedures.
+- (1) Description of the division of powers between the Chief in Council and the Housing Authority, including the roles and responsibilities of each; - (2) Budgeting, financial, operational and administrative reporting requirements (including independent auditing requirements, when and how audits are to be conducted, etc.); - (3) Criteria for selecting tenants / members; - (4) Procedure for calculating tenant / homeowner rental or housing payments; and - (5) Dispute resolution / appeals procedures.